cioccarellia/Kurl/README.md

 Inside the lambda block you can invoke functions which will be used to compose the final request.
 - `endpoint()`: Appends the passed string to the request url.
 - `parameters()`: Sets the passed key-value pairs as the URL query.
-- `header()`: Sets a header value for a header key.
+- `headers()`: Sets the header value for the header key for every entry you passed.
 - `fragment()`: Sets the fragment tag at the end of the url.

 Once the lambda has been executed a request object is returned.
-It contains all the finalized information needed to extract the required url, plus, additional useful methods for testing and checking the url correctness.
+It contains all the finalized information needed to extract the required url, plus, additional useful methods for testing and checking the url.

-This object can also be used alongside a **kurl-ktx** dependency for your HTTP client, to inject the request data inside the proper Request Builder.
+The core library can also be used alongside a **kurl-ktx** dependency for supported HTTP clients, in order to support a bunch of specific features and to reduce the code you need to write.

 ### Api
 An `Api` object describes a certain API root path.